 Share this guide:

-Most student households will need fibre optic broadband speeds unless they want to be frustrated by lag and downtime.
+Most student households will need fibre optic broadband speeds of at least 35Mbps, unless they want to be frustrated by lag and downtime.
+However, you may require even more than this, depending on how many students are in your household and how often you spend online.

 Ideal broadband speeds for large student houses